4tronix/BitBot/README.md

 # MakeCode Package for 4tronix BitBot Robot

-This library provides a Microsoft Makecode package for [4tronix BitBot and BitBot XL](https://shop.4tronix.co.uk/products/bitbotxl.html)
+This library provides a Microsoft Makecode package for [4tronix BitBot, BitBot XL and BitBot PRO](https://shop.4tronix.co.uk/products/bitbotpro.html)

 ## Selecting the Model of BitBot
-You can now use either a classic BitBot or a BitBot XL.
+You can now use a classic BitBot or a BitBot XL or a BitBot PRO.
 The pins used for motors and sensors are different so it is necessary to select the correct model.
-You can force the selection using:
+This will be done automatically.
+Or, you can force the selection using:

 ```sig
 bitbot.select_model(BBModel.Auto);